soverenio/docs/docs/getting-started/quick-start.md

 !!! warning "Please read through the requirements and recommendations"

-    Before you proceed with the installation of the Soveren Agent, we strongly recommend reviewing our [requirements and recommendations page](../../architecture/infrastructure-fit/)
+    Before you proceed with the installation of the Soveren Sensor, we strongly recommend reviewing our [requirements and recommendations page](../../architecture/infrastructure-fit/)

 Installing Soveren is extremely simple:

-1. Install the Soveren Agent in your Kubernetes cluster
+1. Install the Soveren Sensor in your Kubernetes cluster

 2. [Go to the Soveren app](https://app.soveren.io/) in the Soveren Cloud and start getting insights!

-## Installing the Agent
+## Installing the Sensor

-1. [Create a new Soveren token](../../administration/managing-agents#create-an-agent) and have it handy for the following steps.
-The token identifies and authorizes your Agent within the Soveren Cloud.
+1. [Create a new Soveren token](../../administration/managing-sensors#creating-sensors) and have it handy for the following steps.
+The token identifies and authorizes your Sensor within the Soveren Cloud.

 2. Create a namespace for Soveren installation: